Netanyahpdx/Cybersecurity-Fundamentals/CONTROLS FRAMEWORKS & COMPLIANCE/Intro_To_Security_Controls.md

 3. **Detective**: Implemented to determine whether an incident has occurred or is in progress.
 4. **Deterrent**: Designed to discourage attacks.

 These controls work together to provide defense in depth and protect assets.

+### Clarifying Control Categories
+Security controls can be categorized in two ways:
+- **By Type**: (Technical, Operational, Managerial)
+  - This focuses on who or what enforces the controls (technology, people, or policies).
+- **By Purpose**: (Preventative, Detective, Corrective, Deterrent)
+  - This focuses on what the control is meant to achieve (prevent, detect, correct, or deter).

+Controls can overlap across these categories:
+- A control might be both **technical** and **preventative**, like a **firewall**, which is a technical tool used to prevent malicious traffic from entering a network.
+- A **CCTV camera** might be both **physical** and **preventative/detective**, as it can deter attacks and also provide evidence in the event of an incident.

 ### Administrative Controls